 Where can I buy clotted cream in the USA?

-Try Trader Joe’s, Whole Food or Wegmanns.
+If you’d rather buy clotted cream than make it, try Trader Joe’s, Whole Food or Wegmanns.
 Or grab a jar of clotted cream here on Amazon.

 Where can I buy individual portions of clotted cream?